Cataract Examination

 During your Cataract Examination, our doctors will answer any questions you may have and assess your options for improving your vision.

-A cataract refers to clouding or “browning” of the natural lens in your eye as you age.
-Some people develop only small cataracts throughout their entire life, while others may develop significant cataracts at a much younger age.
-For most people, cataracts will begin to affect the quality of their vision sometime after age 80.
+A cataract is the clouding or “browning” of the natural lens inside your eye as you age.
+While some people may only develop small cataracts throughout their lifetime, others experience more significant changes much earlier.
+For most patients, cataracts begin to noticeably affect vision later in life, often around age 80.

 Iris